python/cpython/Doc/library/weakref.rst

 Example
 -------

-This simple example shows how an application can use objects IDs to retrieve objects that it has seen before.
+This simple example shows how an application can use object IDs to retrieve objects that it has seen before.
 The IDs of the objects can then be used in other data structures without forcing the objects to remain alive, but the objects can still be retrieved by ID if they do.